Skip to main content

 Strengths

-• IP indemnity on Business and Enterprise plans protects against copyright claims
+• IP indemnity on Business and Enterprise is unique in the category — no competing tool offers legal protection against copyright claims on AI-generated code.

 Limitations